vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Here you will find the instructions to install uv on Mac and Windows: https://docs.astral.sh/uv/getting-started/installation/#installation-methods

-Open your terminal and type this command:
+Open your terminal and copy paste this command:

 Mac:
 wget -qO- https://astral.sh/uv/install.sh | sh